-The beautiful UC Davis campus, with its state-of-the-art collegiate facilities served as the back drop for the weekend's festivities.
-Known for their reputation as a campus with an academic climate towards solving problems related to health and society, it was a perfect venue for Special Olympics Northern California.
-All four sport venues were located on the campus with several within walking distance of each other.
+The beautiful UC Davis campus, with its state-of-the-art collegiate facilities, served as the back drop for the weekend's festivities.
+Known for its reputation as a campus with an academic climate towards solving problems related to health and society, it was a perfect venue for Special Olympics Northern California.
+All four sport venues are located on the campus with several within walking distance of each other.

 Saturday & Sunday - 8:30 am - 1:30 pm

-The outdoor Bocce Courts were on the A Street Field.
-The courts can be found behind the Track & Field awards tent.
+The outdoor Bocce Courts had a new location.
+The courts were on Hutchison Field near the ARC Pavilion.
 The landscaped lawn made it an excellent facility for competition.
-There were approximately 30 four-person teams competing.
-Preliminary play occurred on Saturday with final team play and awards presented on Sunday.
-Spectators wereencouraged to bring blankets and/or lawn chairs and plenty of sunscreen to enjoy the competition.
+There were approximately 40 four-person teams competing.
+Preliminary play occured on Saturday with final team play and awards presented on Sunday.
+Spectators were encouraged to bring blankets and/or lawn chairs, their own shade and plenty of sunscreen to enjoy the competition.

 Saturday & Sunday- 8:15 am - 2:00 pm

 The Tennis competition took place at the Marya Welch Tennis Center.
 Known as one of the best tennis centers on the West Coast, the Marya Welch Tennis Center encompasses sixteen courts, plaza area, fan seating and other player amenities.
 It is a fantastic place to showcase the talents of our tennis athletes.
 There were about 50 athletes competing in individual skills competition, individual or doubles matches.